Population model (evolutionary algorithm)

 The population model of an evolutionary algorithm (EA) describes the structural properties of its population to which its members are subject.
 A population is the set of all proposed solutions of an EA considered in one iteration, which are also called individuals according to the biological role model.
 The individuals of a population can generate further individuals as offspring with the help of the genetic operators of the procedure.

 The simplest and widely used population model in EAs is the global or panmictic model, which corresponds to an unstructured population.
 It allows each individual to choose any other individual of the population as a partner for the production of offspring by crossover, whereby the details of the selection are irrelevant as long as the fitness of the individuals plays a significant role.
 Due to global mate selection, the genetic information of even slightly better individuals can prevail in a population after a few generations (iteration of an EA), provided that no better other offspring have emerged in this phase.
 If the solution found in this way is not the optimum sought, that is called premature convergence.
 This effect can be observed more often in panmictic populations.

 In nature global mating pools are rarely found.
 What prevails is a certain and limited isolation due to spatial distance.
 The resulting local neighbourhoods initially evolve independently and mutants have a higher chance of persisting over several generations.
 As a result, genotypic diversity in the gene pool is preserved longer than in a panmictic population.

 It is therefore obvious to divide the previously global population by substructures.
 Two basic models were introduced for this purpose, the island models, which are based on a division of the population into fixed subpopulations that exchange individuals from time to time, and the neighbourhood models, which assign individuals to overlapping neighbourhoods, also known as cellular genetic or evolutionary algorithms (cGA or cEA).
-The associated division of the population also suggests a corresponding parallelisation of the procedure.
-For this reason, the topic of population models is also frequently discussed in the literature in connection with the parallelisation of EAs.
+The associated division of the population also suggests a corresponding parallelization of the procedure.
+For this reason, the topic of population models is also frequently discussed in the literature in connection with the parallelization of EAs.

 Island models

 In the island model, also called the migration model or coarse grained model, evolution takes place in strictly divided subpopulations.
 These can be organised panmictically, but do not have to be.
 From time to time an exchange of individuals takes place, which is called migration.
 The time between an exchange is called an epoch and its end can be triggered by various criteria: E.g. after a given time or given number of completed generations, or after the occurrence of stagnation.
-Stagnation can be detected, for example, by the fact that no fitness improvement has been detected in the island for a given number of generations.
+Stagnation can be detected, for example, by the fact that no fitness improvement has occurred in the island for a given number of generations.
 Island models introduce a variety of new strategy parameters: